MicrosoftDocs/bot-docs/articles/azure-bot-service-build-options.md

 An Azure Bot Service bot that uses an App Service plan includes these features on its **Build** tab.

 > [!NOTE]
-> The **Build** tab of an Azure Bot Service bot that uses a consumption plan only provides a basic browser-based code editor.
+> The **Build** tab of an Azure Bot Service bot that uses a Consumption plan only provides a basic browser-based code editor.
-> You can download source code and configure continuous deployment for a consumption plan bot using features located
+> You can download source code and configure continuous deployment for a Consumption plan bot using features located
 > on its **Settings** tab, in the **Continuous deployment** section.

 ## Online code editor